0adri3n/plsStockMyScans/README.md

 # Notes

-Wallpaper feature is not working for the moment, I'll do an update to change it one day.
+Wallpaper feature is not working in .exe version for the moment, I'll do an update to change it one day.